RichardWardle/scripts_dump/README.md

 The script will strip out cluster objects for you in the AD query against the get-adcomputer query.
 You can specify the OU to check with the -OU paramter and the -outputloc will allow you to output your results.
 Since i only check one OU you could write a script that loops through a list of OU's and passes each OU to this script.
 You will need to use -append on the out-file section otherwise you will overwrite each time you call the script.
 This could be modified to check for any series of patches just change the $hotfixes to what you want, alternativley if you want add it as a paramter and you could script it all!

 Note: I think the patches on this are up to date but it may not be I tried to cover all inc win7 etc

+### visual_studio_installs.ps1
+Dirty script that quickly installed certain visual studio code silently for you depending on 64 or 32 bit (if your 64 bit it also installed 32bit).
+The files must be named vcredit_ARCH_YYYY.exe and be in visual folder located in where script is being run.